Capital Campaign

 Family Meeting – May 4, 2025

-On Sunday, May 4th, after the second service, at 12:15 PM in the Family Room (gym), NSCBC members are requested to discuss and vote on whether the church will conduct a capital campaign in the Fall of 2025 for remaining building renovation phases, or defer this until later.
-While only members will vote, everyone is welcome to attend and engage in the conversation.
-A light lunch will be provided.
+On Sunday, May 4th, after the second service, at 12:15 PM in the Family Room (gym), NSCBC members were requested to discuss and vote on whether the church will conduct a capital campaign in the Fall of 2025 for remaining building renovation phases, or defer this until later

 Design Preview Meeting – April 24, 2025